|

 - Managed Care | Medicaid

-Managed Care is a health care delivery system organized to manage cost, utilization, and quality Medicaid managed care provides for the delivery of Medicaid health benefits and additional services through contracted arrangements between state Medicaid agencies and managed care organizations (MCOs) that accept a set per member per month (capitation) payment for these services
+Managed Care is a health care delivery system organized to manage cost, utilization, and quality Medicaid managed care provides for the delivery of Medicaid health benefits and additional services through contracted arrangements between state Medicaid agencies and managed care organizations (MCOs) that accept a set per member per month (capitation) payment for these services By contracting

 - Managed Care in Pennsylvania - Medicaid. gov

-- Medicaid Managed Care State Guide
+- Medicaid and CHIP Managed Care Reporting

 |